luancolombo/projeto-golf-desk/README.md

 - Authentication and authorization with Spring Security.
 - Real usage of `createdBy` and `closedBy` with authenticated users.
 - Access profiles, such as admin and operator.
-- Pricing rule evolution.
-- Professional price, season, and twilight configuration.
+- Pricing rule evolution with professional price, season, and twilight configuration.
-- Full schema versioning with Flyway migrations.
+- Additional custom mappers as the domain grows.
 - Unit tests with JUnit and Mockito.
-- Integration tests for main business flows.
+- More integration tests for main business flows.
 - OpenAPI/Swagger documentation.
 - Docker Compose for API and MySQL.
 - Final React frontend build served by Spring Boot.